-In November 2018 _REMIX will present a unique baroque drag experience, After Violence.
 Performed by drag queen Rhys's Pieces, non-binary vocalist Ella Taylor, lute player Sam Brown, and electronic musician Benjamin Tassie, After Violence will explore gender, masculinity and male violence from a uniquely queer perspective, celebrating diverse identities though radical, cross-genre performance.
-Text and direction will be by FXXX BXXXX of Oedipa.

 Using the music of baroque composer John Dowland as a framework, After Violence will incorporate elements of dance, cabaret, drag, electronic-pop and baroque music to explore plural perspectives on maleness and masculinity.

 Rhys Hollis (Rhys's Pieces) is 'revolutionising the London drag scene' [Hunger Magazine].
 He is a regular performer at queer venues including the Royal Vauxhall Tavern, Her Upstairs, The Glory, Dalston Superstore and elsewhere.
 Rhys has performed at festivals including Yo Sissy (Berlin), Latitude, and Bestival, at venues such as Tate Modern and Historic Royal Palaces, and is artist in resident at The Roundhouse (2017-2019).

 Follow Rhys on his Instagram.

 Imbued with their own experiences as a non-binary person, Ella's performance spans operatic and choral singing.
 Recent performances include appearances at the Leeds Lieder Festival and at the Tête à Tête festival.
-They are currently studying for a Masters at the Royal Academy of Music.Read more about Ella's work on their website.
+They have recently completed their Masters at the Royal Academy of Music.Read more about Ella's work on their website.